DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 1. Download [Star Wars Genesis Wabbajack Compiler](https://drive.google.com/drive/folders/1Sc8CSPkBWlUpbpyesai26M0n9GK3R9ZE?usp=drive_link) and put it on your Desktop
 2. Download and install the latest version of Wabbajack from [here](https://www.wabbajack.org/)
 3. Create a folder called **_Star Wars Genesis_** in the location where you want to install everything (AWAY FROM WABBAJACK INSTALL LOCATION).
+4. MAKE SURE you did not mix the Wabbajack install folder with the Star Wars Genesis folder.
+These cannot be inside each other.
-4. Open Wabbajack for the first time and click the gear icon (settings) on the top left, then logon to Nexus Mods.
+5. Open Wabbajack.exe for the first time and click the gear icon (settings) on the top left, then logon to Nexus Mods.
-5. Close Wabbajack and double click the _Star Wars Genesis.wabbajack_ file you downloaded earlier
+6. Close Wabbajack and double click the _Star Wars Genesis.wabbajack_ file you downloaded earlier
 7. Set the "_Modlist Installation Location_" to the _**Star Wars Genesis**_ folder you created earlier.
 The Resource Downlaod folder should auto-fill.
 Leave that alone.
-8. Once the install is finished, launch **ModOrganizer.exe** in the _**Star Wars Genesis**_ folder
+8. Once the install is finished, launch **ModOrganizer.exe** in the _**Star Wars Genesis**_ folder.
+This is how you will always start the game from now on.
+DO NOT just type Mod Organizer in your Windows search bar next time and open another MO2 install lol.

 ## **IMPORTANT POST-STEP** <br />
 1. Go to Documents\My Games\Starfield and place the [StarfieldCustom.ini](https://drive.google.com/drive/folders/1Sc8CSPkBWlUpbpyesai26M0n9GK3R9ZE?usp=sharing) file in there